commercelayer/commercelayer-docs-resources/fixed_price_promotions/list.md

 {% endtab %}
 {% endtabs %}

-{% page-ref page="../../pagination.md" %}
+Remember that when you fetch a list of resources you get <a href="https://docs.commercelayer.io/developers/pagination" target="_blank">paginated</a> result.

 ### Sortable attributes

-The list of fixed price promotions can be sorted by the following attributes:
+The list of fixed price promotions can be <a href="https://docs.commercelayer.io/developers/sorting-results" target="_blank">sorted</a> by the following attributes:

 * `name`
 * `starts_at`